Universidad del Pacifíco

 Lima is the capital city of Peru and it is quite large and populated, housing nearly 1/3 of the total Peruvian population.
 Lima and Peru are both rich in history and landmarks, and if you enjoy being outdoors you'll enjoy traveling through the country, seeing the ruins, and observing the history first-hand.
 As with any large populous city, you need to take precautions and always be vigilant in order to protect your safety.
 Many areas of the city and country are perfectly safe and could be compared to areas of Miami or New York City.
 Lima is generally considered a coastal city and the climate is temperate and dry.
 Most of Peru is blanketed in mountains (the Andes!) and you should be prepared for cold, dry weather.

-Spring Semester: end of March – mid-July
+Spring Semester: Late March to mid-July

 Language of Instruction